Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Limit of rapidly oscillating processes

-Substituting into the expected value of the square of (\ref{stima Ye 1}) and using again Gronwall's inequality, we get (\ref{stima unif Ye}), which gives (\ref{approx H 2a}).
-We can therefore apply Lemma \ref{lemma approx H} and obtain the tightness of $\big( X^\varepsilon (x,\mu) \big)_{\mu\in K}$ in $\calH=W^{3,2}(G)$ for every $x\in[0,R]$; thanks to Lemma \ref{lemma Aldous}, the tightness in $\calD\big( [0,R] ; E \big)$ follows if we show that the Aldous property [{\bf A}] holds.
+\item[\textit{Step} 3 (Tightness of $X^\varepsilon$).]
+Thanks to Lemma \ref{lemma Aldous}, the tightness of the family of processes $X^\varepsilon$ in $\mathcal{D}( [0,R]; \mathcal{H} )$ follows if we show that the Aldous property~A holds.
 Since $G$ is bounded, we can prove the Aldous property showing that

 where $Y^\varepsilon$ is the vector process having as components $X^\varepsilon$ and its derivatives in $\mu$ up to the third order only.
 We prove the above limit using again the perturbed test function method.
-With the notations introduced above, we have
+With the notation introduced above, we have

 We have that